 From eating to drinking to entertainment, uncover the best of Tsim Sha Tsui with our guide and discover everything this iconic Kowloon neighbourhood has to offer.

 So, we’ve led you through the buzzing neighbourhoods of Hung Hom, Wong Tai Sin, and Kowloon Tong.
 And finally, we arrive at Tsim Sha Tsui – the only area in Kowloon where Islanders actually dare (or bother to) set foot on.
 (Don’t @ me!)
-Located right in the bustling heart of the Kowloon Peninsula, Tsim Sha Tsui presents an unbeatable mix of tourist attractions, romantic date spots, and fine dining experiences – It’s certainly one of the city’s most captivating districts!
+Located right in the bustling heart of the Kowloon Peninsula, Tsim Sha Tsui presents an unbeatable mix of tourist attractions, romantic date spots, and fine dining experiences – it’s certainly one of the city’s most captivating districts!
 Dive into our Tsim Sha Tsui guide to get a feel of the unique neighbourhood – where historical charm and modern sophistication intertwine.

 2. Mondrian Hong Kong